-Here are six easy ways to add nitrogen to soil:
+Here are some of the best soil amendment materials you can use to add nitrogen to soil:

-- All-purpose organic plant fertilizer with a high nitrogen content (NPK)
+- All-purpose fertilizer with a high nitrogen content (NPK)

-- Lawn organic fertilizer with a high nitrogen content (NPK)
+- Lawn fertilizer with a high nitrogen content (NPK)

-- Certain manures (poultry manure, bat guano, worm castings)
+- Many animal manures (poultry manure, bat guano, worm castings)

-- Plant-based products (seaweed, corn gluten meal, fruit vinegar)
+- Some plant-based products (seaweed, corn gluten meal, fruit vinegar)

 - Homemade compost enriched with coffee grounds and yard clippings

-NOTE: Before you start to add nitrogen to
+Specific ways to add nitrogen to the soil

 Here are some great high-nitrogen organic plant food options: